Work out if you need to pay

 If you’re non-resident

-You need to tell HMRC when you sell residential property even if your gain is below the tax-free allowance or you make a loss.
-Non-residents don’t pay tax on other capital gains.
+You need to tell HMRC when you sell property or land even if your gain is below the tax-free allowance or you make a loss.
+Non-residents do not pay tax on other capital gains.